-The Primary codes Phrases (Content) (open) I think online learning were long and I could not concentrate until the end of the class and almost half of the class time, I 1 Long Class Time would lose my attention and get distracted.
-1.Long Class Time We don't have the opportunity to leave our home during the two hours allowed during the curfew because we have to sit in online classes.
-2 Providing uniform In teachers' teaching, figures, diagrams, and images were used lesson content without very little, and most of the written text was presented, and it was using info-graphics very boring for me, while in traditional classes, the teacher used using into-graphics a variety of teaching methods.
-3 Dryness and The professors are not flexible in the virtual class and they talk formality of classes in one direction throughout the class, and the online classes are Tormanty of classes very dry and formal.
-There is a lot of noise in the environment.
-For example, when I participated in the class, my little sister kept making noise and I could not concentrate When I was taking an online class, my family was talking, or the 4.Noise of TV was loud.
-Environment When I was in class, a guest would come and I couldn't really focus on learning in class.
+The Primary codes Phrases (Content) (open) 1.Long Class Time I think online learning were long and I could not concentrate until the end of the class and almost half of the class time, I would lose my attention and get distracted.
+We don't have the opportunity to leave our home during the two hours allowed during the curfew because we have to sit in online classes.
+2.Providing uniform lesson content without using info-graphics In teachers' teaching, figures, diagrams, and images were used very little, and most of the written text was presented, and it was very boring for me, while in traditional classes, the teacher used a variety of teaching methods.
+3.Dryness and formality of classes The professors are not flexible in the virtual class and they talk in one direction throughout the class, and the online classes are very dry and formal.
+4.Noise of Environment There is a lot of noise in the environment.
+For example, when I participated in the class, my little sister kept making noise and I could not concentrate When I was taking an online class, my family was talking, or the TV was loud.
+When I was in class, a guest would come and I couldn't really focus on learning in class.
 The sounds of the environment around me were very annoying during online learning and I felt that my brain did not have the capacity to separate the sounds of the environment and learning.
-When using the online learning software, there were many problems, for example, the sound of the software was cut off, and sometimes it took half an hour or less to adjust the teacher's 5.Noise of software voice or our voice to the teacher's, which was nerve-wracking.
+5.Noise of software When using the online learning software, there were many problems, for example, the sound of the software was cut off, and sometimes it took half an hour or less to adjust the teacher's voice or our voice to the teacher's, which was nerve-wracking.
 When using the online learning software, sometimes other sounds came from the software, which disturbed one's concentration.
-The software that was designed for the online class was of poor 6.Weak quality of quality, sometimes it was completely disconnected or the software software could not be opened at all due to the low internet speed. ~~~~~ Sometimes it would not accept the user's password and you had to try several times before you could log in.
+6.Weak quality of software The software that was designed for the online class was of poor quality, sometimes it was completely disconnected or the software could not be opened at all due to the low internet speed.
+Sometimes it would not accept the user's password and you had to try several times before you could log in.